Lande21/RolandeU.github.io/README.md

 Day 8 of 365. **Brave and thouthful!**
 - DAY: Wesday, Went to food pantry, Blessed to see another grocery milestone four finished !!!
-- I made lentils, made coconut rice, and it burnt, i need to prepare for interview tomorrow
+- I made lentils, made coconut rice, and it burnt, i need to prepare for interview tomorrow, I hit 10K steps, talked with fam

 gotta lock in in nsbe, hopefully